 This is a simple and inexpensive incubator for holding samples at or above ambient temperatures.
 Using the programmable thermostat, temperature can be held constant or programmed to fluctuate diurnally.
 This incubator is useful for soil samples being baited for Phytophthora species.

 The components are available at big box hardware stores and other similar locations:

 It will take one person at least several hours to assemble the incubator.
 The finished chamber is not airtight, as there is some air exchange independent of opening and closing it.
-We advise use of a min/max thermometer to makes sure the thermostat set points are giving you the desired temperatures.
-We have found we generally need to be about 3 degrees F lower on the thermostat than our target.
+We advise use of a min/max thermometer or data logger to makes sure the thermostat set points are giving you the desired temperatures.

 External view of an incubator.
 Note lid and bottom panel.
 Holes are cut through the bottom panel for the legs of the wire rack.
 The power cord fits between the back or side panel and bottom panel.

 External view of an incubator showing lid.
 Note how vinyl drip edge is taped to panels.
 During construction, first tape all edges of foam insulation that will not have the drip edge applied.
 Edges with drip edge are sealed when this material is applied.